SudheerVadrevu/ai-ml-devops-dv2578/Day-01/What is AIOps _ AIOps Roadmap.md

 **8. Conclusion**

-AI Ops is transforming the way DevOps and SRE teams manage IT operations by **automating observability, detecting anomalies, predicting failures, and reducing mean time to resolution (MTTR).**
+AIOps is transforming the way DevOps and SRE teams manage IT operations by **automating observability, detecting anomalies, predicting failures, and reducing mean time to resolution (MTTR).**

 **Key Takeaways:**

-•	AI Ops automates **incident detection, root cause analysis, and security monitoring.**
+•	AIOps automates **incident detection, root cause analysis, and security monitoring.**

 •	Integrates with **observability platforms (Datadog, New Relic, Dynatrace).**

 •	Helps DevOps teams **avoid alert fatigue and predict failures.**

-**•	AI Ops skills are in high demand**—learning observability, DevOps, and AI/ML can open new career opportunities.
+**•	AIOps skills are in high demand**—learning observability, DevOps, and AI/ML can open new career opportunities.

 🚀 **Next Steps:**

-Explore AI Ops tools, set up observability dashboards, and integrate AI-driven automation into your DevOps workflows.
+Explore AIOps tools, set up observability dashboards, and integrate AI-driven automation into your DevOps workflows.